dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/basics/select-statement.md

 ## Select One or Many Entities

 Entities in dbExpression refer to the data package classes (POCOs) that are generated via the scaffolding process.
 Data package classes are generated for all tables and views in the target database (by default).
 The `SelectOne` query type returns a single entity (type defined by the provided generic parameter `T`).
-The `SelectMany` query type expects multiple results and returns an `IList<T>`.
+The `SelectMany` query type expects multiple results and returns an `IEnumerable<T>`.

 ### Select One Entity